henry2004y/KeyNotes/contents/magnetosphere.md

 ### Jets

+Magnetosheath jets are regions of high dynamic pressure.
 Think of jets as raindrops in the magnetosheath falling on the magnetopause.
+They are widely associated with the quasi-parallel magnetosheath, suggesting that their origin is tied to the interactions between the foreshock and the bow shock.

+The formation of magnetosheath jets may be related to both external and internal drivings.

+* External
+  * Solar wind pressure pulses
+  * Rotational discontinuities
+* Internal
+  * Local ripples from foreshock turbulence could lead to the refraction and funneling of plasma.
+  * Short large-amplitude magnetic structures (SLAMS), which are steepened foreshock fluctuations in a short time-scale but large spatial scale.